SohamMalakar/Generics-in-C/README.md

 So, it's clear that the generated code is valid C code.

+## Samples

+There are some examples in the [samples](https://github.com/SohamMalakar/Generics-in-C/tree/master/samples) folder.

 ## Contribution

 If you want to contribute, please feel free to open an [issue](https://github.com/SohamMalakar/Generics-in-C/issues) or [pull request](https://github.com/SohamMalakar/Generics-in-C/pulls).